 - Exhale and bend your knees, then lift your thighs so they are angled about 45 degrees above the floor, with your knees still bent.

 - If possible, slowly straighten your knees, raising the tips of your toes slightly above the level of your eyes.
 If that is not possible, keep your knees bent, your shins parallel to the floor.

 - Keeping your heart open and your spine long, draw your shoulders back and extend both arms forward alongside the legs, parallel to the floor, with your palms facing in.
 Try to keep your lower belly flat and firm, but not hard and thick.

 - Point your toes or flex through your heels, and breathe.
 Try to stay in the pose for 10 to 20 seconds, slowly increasing your time to a minute.

 These tips will help protect your students from injury and help them have the best experience of the pose:

 - Practice this posture in the beginning of class to fire up your core for the rest of your practice.

 Try with your knees bent to lessen the effort and take pressure off your low back.
-You can bring your hands behind you on the floor for support.
+You can bring your hands behind your knees, or place them behind you on the floor for support.